zhangjingjun/InterAxisDataVis/README.md

 Three of our team members both work closely and independently.

- - Jingjun are responsible for the Geomap and InterAxis Plot including the dimension reduction algorithm of InterAxis Plot.
+ - Jingjun is responsible for the Geomap and InterAxis Plot including the dimension reduction algorithm of InterAxis Plot.
 He also did the work for data preprocessing within the javascript.

  - Hongmei mainly figured out how the Bipartite charts can be used in our design and prepare the data sets using python for the Bipartite charts.
 She also involved collecting raw data set from website and writing documentations.